-2. Responsibility
+2.Responsibilities

-The proactive support of senior management is key to successful business continuity management.
+We will regularly seek feedback from learners and employers through continual eThe proactive support of senior management is key to successful business continuity management.
 Co-ordination of business continuity management will be supported and monitored through the Places for People Group's executive management team.